Home » Recipe Index » Side Dishes

 Instructions

-4. Layer fries on a baking sheet and top with cheddar cheese, bacon crumbles, jalapenos, and the whites of the green onion.
+• Spread the fries on a baking sheet in a single layer and top evenly with the cheddar cheese, bacon crumbles, jalapenos, and the whites of the green onion.

-5. Broil the loaded pub fries until the cheese is melted, about 2 minutes.
+• Broil the fries until the cheese is melted, about 2 minutes.

-6. Remove from oven and top with the remaining part of the green onion and ranch if desired.
+• Remove them from the oven and top with the remaining part of the green onion and drizzle with ranch, if desired.

 Notes